 In 2009 he turned down an offer from McKinsey & Co. to start TheOneAbout, which became VideoGenie, which became StoryBox.
 Wackiness ensued.

-Scott is a Project Management Professional, helicopter pilot, and academic.
+Scott is an academic, Project Management Professional, and former MH-60R helicopter pilot.
 He studied in Malaysia as an Olmsted Scholar (olmstedfoundation.org) and has also lived in Japan.
-He is passionate about excellence, leadership, and how organizational culture impacts productivity and growth.
+He is passionate about excellence, leadership, and how organizational culture impacts productivity and talent.